1984weed/riot-redux-matrix/README.md

 ```
 npm start
 ```
-and You can see http://localhost:8000
+and you can see http://localhost:8000